dlab-berkeley/dlab-modules/README.md

 Jekyll is a framework in the Ruby programming language that allows highly readable markdown to be rendered in nice looking (but not so readable) web pages built in HTML/CSS.
 It does this by taking markdown files (files with the extension`.md`), and formatting them into our HTML templates in the `_layouts` folder.

 You may notice that the markdown files have a header that starts and ends with three dashes (`---`).
 This is called the front-matter and holds a bunch of variables.
 The stuff below the header is called the content.
 This is the main part of the page and is usually, but not always, rendered in markdown.

 Github pages reads from the `docs` folder located at the root directory of the `master` branch.
 Anything in this folder is reachable via the website.

 Jekyll regenerates and builds the files in `docs` from the `.md` files when you run `jekyll build` or `jekyll serve` in the command line.
 Treat `docs` folder as unstable, as any changes made in here will be overwritten and replaced with Jekyll's rendering of the markdown files.

 ## Misc

 The header, navbar, and footer templates are located in the `_includes` folder.
 All static resources (JavaScript, images, custom CSS) is located in the `static` folder.
 The `old_site` folder includes all the resources that was the original DSEP Modules website.
 Finally `Gemfile` and `Gemfile.lock` are simply there so that Jekyll can do its job.

+## Attribution

+Based on jekyll github pages designed and developed by Tony Zhao @([tonyzhao.org](http://tonyzhao.org)) And so grateful to all the original work by Chris Hench @ D-Lab